-Your laptop will always generate heat, so if it is warm, this is nothing to worry about.
+Your laptop will always generate heat, so it is nothing to worry about if it is warm.
 But if your laptop feels like it is burning, then you have a problem.

 Once you have identified that your laptop is overheating, you need to look at ways to check its operating temperature.

-You need to know how hot your CPU and other critical components are getting, as this will affect the performance and overall life of your laptop.
+You need to know how hot your CPU and other critical components are getting, as this will affect your laptop’s performance and overall life.

-Fortunately, there are several free applications that you can download and install to check the temperature of your laptop.
+Fortunately, there are several free applications that you can download and install to check your laptop’s temperature.

 We will take a look at the best ones in this guide.
-Even if your laptop does not appear to be running hot, it will not hurt to check the temperature occasionally.
+However, even if your laptop does not appear to be running hot, it will not hurt to check the temperature occasionally.

 What Temperature is Bad for Your Laptop?

 There are many different laptops available that all have different specifications.
-When you check the temperature of your CPU, you need to know what is good and what is bad.
+So when you check the temperature of your CPU, you need to know what is good and what is wrong.